MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision.md

 | Azure SQL database | Store data for your app | Grants user assigned identity, read or write permission to the database |
 | User assigned identity | Authenticate Azure service-to-service requests | Shared across different capabilities and resources |

-### Resource creation for Azure API Management in the project
+### Create resource for Azure API Management in the project

 |Resource|Purpose|
 |----------|--------------------------------|